 How to Calculate Contribution Margin

-Contribution margin, or profit is the difference between the selling price and the item cost.
+Contribution margin, or individual item profit, is the difference between the selling price and the item cost.
 We will use this number when we map your menu items in the next step.

 Divide the food cost by the menu price to calculate food cost percentage of a specific item.
 Your POS system may have this functionality.
-Toast, for example, has an inventory module with menu engineering, food cost calculations, menu item reports, and more right within the cloud dashboard.
+Toast, for example, has an inventory module with menu engineering calculations, food cost calculations, menu item reports, and more within the dashboard.

-Now comes the fun part -- measuring popularity is easiest if you plot your menu items on a menu engineering matrix, like the one shown below.
 Your Y axis will be the item's popularity (or the number of items sold in the timeframe you chose), and the X axis will be the item’s profitability (or that item’s contribution margin).
-It should look something like this:
+It'll look something like this:

 Stars: High Profitability and High Popularity

 Your Stars are high profit, high popularity items.
 They’re cheap to make, and your guests can’t get enough of them.
 Rather than experiment with these menu items, keep them consistent, and promote them in any way you can.
 Be sure to make them extremely visible on your menu.
 If you have a mac and cheese on your menu, we’d bet it’s a Star.

 Plowhorses: Low Profitability and High Popularity